rixo/svelte-template-webpack-hot/README.md

 This template aims to remain as close to the official template as possible.
 Please refer to official docs for general usage.
 For HMR specific stuff, see bellow!

-## Status: experimental

-HMR is not officially supported by Svelte yet.
-Progress can be tracked in [this issue](https://github.com/sveltejs/svelte/issues/3632).
+**:warning: Experimental :warning:**

-The HMR implementation used in this template is provided by [svelte-loader-hot](https://github.com/rixo/svelte-loader-hot).
-It relies on some private Svelte APIs to work. **This means that HMR can be broken by any new version of Svelte.** Although, in practice, that hasn't happened that often until now, and it has always been fixable.
+This HMR implementation relies on Svelte's private & non documented API.
+This means that it could stop working with any new version of Svelte.

 Pending official support, please report your HMR issues to [svelte-loader-hot's tracker](https://github.com/rixo/svelte-loader-hot/issues) (or in this template, if you feel that's more appropriate).